QuantEcon/lecture-source-jl/rst_files/testing.rst

 8. Commit them in GitHub Desktop as you go (i.e., you can and should use version control to track intermediate states)

-9. Push to the server, and see the Travis and CodeCov results
+9. Push to the server, and see the Travis and CodeCov results (note that these may take a few minutes the first time)

 Exercises
 ============